kenbod/sysadmin/README.md

 If you attempt to use these notes to create a similar set-up, then I recommend the following rough order:

-Using Volumes (if you need to format the file systems that your data nodes are going to use) Install Java
+* Using Volumes (if you need to format the file systems that your data nodes are going to use)
+* Install Java
-Install Scala
+* Install Scala
-Install HDFS
+* Install HDFS
-Install Spark
+* Install Spark
-Install Hadoop (Optional; I ended up not using Hadoop, just HDFS.)
+* Install Hadoop (Optional; I ended up not using Hadoop, just HDFS)
-Using HDFS (to create the /user directory and a user account)
+* Using HDFS (to create the /user directory and a user account)

 Use the commands in Misc as needed to create any non-spark, non-hdfs users that you need.